 We’re grateful to those of you who contributed to the Better Toronto Coalition Fund to make that possible and to those of you who gave directly to the organizations sharing their stories.

-Special thanks to Vancity Community Investment Bank, sponsor of our Better Toronto Coalition weekly gatherings and first contributor to the Better Toronto Coalition Fund.
-We’re pleased to announce that Green Shield Canada and all staff at Rally Assets have also contributed a donation to the fund.
+Thank you to Vancity Community Investment Bank, sponsor of our Better Toronto Coalition webinars and first contributor to the Better Toronto Coalition Fund, and to Green Shield Canada and all staff at Rally Assets who also contributed a donation to the fund.

 READY TO DO MORE?